huaminghuangtw/Evergreen-Notes/Permanent-Notes/Courage is knowing what not to fear.md

 > _“If you are unsure of a course of action, do not attempt it.
 Your doubts and hesitations will infect your execution.
 Timidity is dangerous: Better to enter with boldness.
 Any mistakes you commit through audacity are easily corrected with more audacity.
 Everyone admires the bold; no one honors the timid.” ― Robert Greene, [The 48 Laws of Power](https://www.goodreads.com/work/quotes/1297604)_

-> _“A coward dies a thousand times before his death; but the valiant taste of death but once.” — Julius Caesar_
+> _“A coward dies a thousand times before his death; but the valiant taste of death but once.” — Julius Caesar_ [^1]

+> _“Bravery does not mean the absence of fear.
+Bravery is learning to continue forward even when you’re terrified.” ― Will Smith, [Will](https://www.goodreads.com/work/quotes/91549698)_

 ---